qbrosdev/deltaspike_jpa/Readme.md

 cdi eager initialization:
-In Ejb we have @Startup that forces eager initialization. in JSF no built-in solution, but OmaniFces library introduces
+In Ejb we have @Startup that forces eager initialization. in JSF no built-in solution, but OmaniFaces library introduces
 @eager annotation.

-In CDI (@ApplicationScoped)beans get lazy-instantiated the first time the bean is accessed, not when the web app is started up. (we need an eager mechanisem in cdi).
+In CDI (@ApplicationScoped)beans get lazy-instantiated the first time the bean is accessed, not when the web app is started up. (we need an eager mechanism in cdi).

-@ApplicationScoped
-public class ProvisioningDataForApplicationLifecycle {
-    private final Map<String, User> users = new HashMap<>(); // + getter
+@ApplicationScoped public class ProvisioningDataForApplicationLifecycle { private final Map<String, User> users = new HashMap<>(); // + getter

     public void init(@Observes @Initialized(ApplicationScoped.class) Object init) {
         users.put("cdi", new User("cdi", "1.1"));